dmah42/mrdo/README.md

 Other types than real may be added later.

 TODO: add repl (copy mrdovm)
-TODO: output bytecode for mrdovm to consume using separate mrdoasm library (to create)
 TODO: option to output IR (assembly) which can then be read by the assembler repl/assembler.

-TODO: ie, mrdo highlevel -> IR. mrdoasm IR -> bytecode. mrdovm bytecode -> run!. each has their own repl.

 functions
 ---------